smd9788/battlegame-client/README.md

 5. Create some components with methods that simulate an attack from boss on user
 6. handle result of battle. store xp and stats in api
 7. add unique abilities to each class
+8. TRANSFORM game into a simple component of the overall arcade where user can click a screenshot-esque thing to link over to the game